COMPARE TO OTHER COMPONENTS

 Abbyy Finereader vs Tesseract (OCR Features Comparison): Figure 1 - ABBY FineReader

-When you click on download free trial button, it will redirect you to a new page where you need to fill a form and to get your 7 day free trial.
+When you click on the download free trial button, it will redirect you to a new page where you need to fill out a form to get your 7-day free trial.

 Abbyy Finereader vs Tesseract (OCR Features Comparison): Figure 2 - Abby FineReader - Free trial for 7 days